Interferometer Techniques for Gravitational-Wave Detection: Optical Components: Coupling of Field Amplitudes

-\paragraph*{Coupling matrices for a compact system descriptions} The following method is probably most useful for analytic computations, or for optimisation aspects of a numerical computation.
+The following method is probably most useful for analytic computations, or for optimisation aspects of a numerical computation.
 The idea behind the scheme, which is used for computing the characteristics of dielectric coatings \cite{Hecht-english, matuschek97} and has been demonstrated for analysing gravitational wave detectors \cite{MY99}, is to rearrange equations as in Figure~\ref{eq:mirror_coupling_matrix1} and Figure~\ref{eq:space_coupling_matrix1} such that the overall matrix describing a series of components can be obtained by multiplication of the component matrices.
 In order to achieve this, the coupling equations have to be re-ordered so that the input vector consists of two field amplitudes \emph{at one side of the component}.
-For the mirror, this gives a coupling matrix of \frank{Label for eq. below is already used for Figure~11.
-Rename and check references in the text.}
+For the mirror, this gives a coupling matrix of

 In the special case of the lossless mirror this matrix simplifies as we have $r^2+t^2=R+T=1$.
 The space component would be described by the following matrix:

 With these matrices we can very easily compute a matrix for the cavity with two lossless mirrors as